Loading...

 • Bass players: your own bass stool

-As always, we have an exciting season planned for the orchestra; you can see below the repertoire for Fall 2024.
+As always, we have an exciting season planned for the orchestra; you can see below the repertoire for this academic year.
 I did want to reach out especially to the freshmen and other new players to give you a heads up about the placement auditions.
 Usually they are held the first weekend of each semester.
 These are valuable in and of themselves, as you will be taking many auditions in your lives.
 This can get you more familiar with the process.
-I will give an audition prep class for first year students during L & T (7pm, August 15 in Bito CPS), this will give you an idea of how to prepare the placement audition.
+I will give an audition prep class for first year students during L & T (date & time TBD), this will give you an idea of how to prepare for the placement audition.

-This coming semester there will indeed be auditions (on Sept 6, 7 and 8), but in certain sections where there are many known players who have already won principal spots the first concert will be assigned.
-The seatings can be found here as they are put up: (please use your bard account to access this link)
+This coming semester there will indeed be auditions (on Sept 5, 6, 7), except for percussion, which will be assigned.
+The seatings can be found in Orchestral Training and Rep F25-S26 google classroom as they are put up: (please use your bard account to access the google classroom)

-*If you cannot access any google folder, you can use this link to access the audition folder:
+*If you cannot access any google links in your country, you can use this link to access the audition folder before you arrive on campus: https://pan.baidu.com/s/1QPFcCtzk1uMbNDPexqFoww?pwd=bcom (passcode: bcom)

 The main point here is not to fret or worry about this, but to give yourself time to learn the music and do as well as you can.
 I strongly advise listening to the pieces and even looking at a score online.
 A good audition shows not only that you know the notes in the right tempo, etc, but that you are showing that you have heard the piece and know how your part fits in.
 It is more fun to practice that way, too!